The French Language track of the University Programme

-Students who choose to take French summer courses during the July session of the Summer School's University Programme have the unique advantage of learning at one of France’s most prestigious universities while being immersed in the daily routines of life in Paris.
+Students who choose to take French summer courses during the June and/or July session of the Summer School's University Programme have the unique advantage of learning at one of France’s most prestigious universities, while being immersed in the daily routines of life in Paris.

-- At all levels, students take oral and written expression workshops with content specially adapted to students' levels, including phoentics, written methodology, and debate (18 contact hours for one session).
+- Oral and written expression workshops: students put the knowledge acquired in their core French language classes into practice, with exercises specially adapted to their levels, including phonetics, written methodology, and debate (18 contact hours for one session).

-- The maximum class size is approximately 15 students.
-The total number of students in a French language class may change in light of the results of the placement test on the first day of the programme.
+The maximum class size is approximately 15 students.
+The total number of students in a French language class may change given the results of the placement test on the first day of the programme.

 Beginner Levels (A1, A2)